Steve-Mcl/node-red-contrib-mcprotocol/README.md

 ### NOTES
 1. For A series PLC, only 1E frames are supported
 2. ASCII mode is currently not supported for frames 3E and 4E

+#### Credits
+* [plcpeople](https://github.com/plcpeople/mcprotocol) for his implementation of mcprotocol
+* [Jozo132](https://github.com/Jozo132/node-omron-read.git) for his original implementation node-omron-read on which this contrib node was first based